 Biggest Investment Mistake #3:

 The $200+ billion Vanguard Total Bond Market Index Fund, which includes the Admiral Shares class (VBTLX), the BND ETF, and other share classes, is so big that it owns over 8,000 bonds and is not a discerning investor.
 It owns what the index tells it to own.
 The bond fund averages a weak 1.63% annual return from 2015-2018.

-After financial advisor fees and Vanguard mutual fund management fees, the investor averaged an annual return of 0.63%, as the financial advisor earned 1.0% on the client’s assets.
-From 2015-2018, the financial advisor who prescribed investing in Vanguard Total Bond Market Index Fund made $4,040 compared to the client’s $2,509 return on investment.
-This is a poor investor outcome no matter how you cut it, and we call it the Vanguard Bond Fund Road to Nowhere.
+After financial advisor fees and Vanguard bond fund fees, the investor averaged an annual return of 0.63%, as the financial advisor earned 1.0% on the client’s assets.
+From 2015-2018, the financial advisor who prescribed investing in Vanguard Total Bond Market Index Fund made $4,040 compared to the client’s $2,509 return on investment as shown in Figure 2.
+This is a poor investor outcome no matter how you cut it, and we call it the VBTLX Road to Nowhere.
 It shows how important it is for individual investors to reduce costs and increase bond investment returns by making direct investments in individual corporate bonds.

 Figure 2: Financial Advisor Fees vs. Investor Returns